Sanrax/flashcart-guides/docs/tutorials/ncard-conversion.md

 1. Back out to the drive screen and enter the `[fat:]` drive.
 Press `Y` to paste and select the `Copy files` option.

 1. Power off your console while holding `A` + `B` to boot into Unlaunch.
 Load up the `uDisk.nds` file again, this time without holding any buttons.
 You will be asked if you would like to update uDisk, press `A` to continue.
 The update process will stop at 88%; this is normal.
-Once it reaches 88%, power off the console.
+Once it reaches 88%, wait a few seconds, then power off the console.

     !!! tip